nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 At all times, the `LessonListPanel` and `StudentListPanel` in the `MainWindow` will display Lessons and Students from the model using either the fully-detailed or minimal `Card` objects.
 The variant being displayed depends on the user command: `list -a` will cause both panels to display all details while `list` will cause both panels to display only minimal details.
 Most other commands that affect the `Model` will cause all information to be displayed.

 There are thus two static instances of `StudentListPanel` and `LessonListPanel` each - one for each variant.
-Every time the `Model` is updated, `MainWindow::fillStudentCard` and `MainWindow::fillLessonCard` will be called to ensure that the correct variant is displayed in the `MainWindow`.
+Every time the `Model` is updated, `MainWindow#fillStudentCard` and `MainWindow#fillLessonCard` will be called to ensure that the correct variant is displayed in the `MainWindow`.
 The sequence diagram below shows how this works:

 ![CardUiSequence](images/CardUiSequence.png)